Cyproterone acetate: Prostate cancer

 CPA is used as an antiandrogen monotherapy and means of androgen deprivation therapy in the palliative treatment of prostate cancer in men.
 It is used at very high doses by mouth or by intramuscular injection to treat this disease.
 Antiandrogens do not cure prostate cancer, but can significantly extend life in men with the disease.
 CPA has similar effectiveness to GnRH modulators and surgical castration, high-dose estrogen therapy (e.g., with diethylstilbestrol), and high-dose nonsteroidal antiandrogen monotherapy (e.g., with bicalutamide), but has significantly inferior effectiveness to combined androgen blockade with a GnRH modulator and a nonsteroidal antiandrogen (e.g., with bicalutamide or enzalutamide).
 In addition, the combination of CPA with a GnRH modulator or surgical castration has not been found to improve outcomes relative to a GnRH modulator or surgical castration alone, in contrast to nonsteroidal antiandrogens.
 Due to its inferior effectiveness, tolerability, and safety, CPA is rarely used in the treatment of prostate cancer today, having largely been superseded by GnRH modulators and nonsteroidal antiandrogens.
 CPA is the only steroidal antiandrogen that continues to be used in the treatment of prostate cancer.

 Dose-ranging studies of CPA for prostate cancer were not performed, and the optimal dosage of CPA for the treatment of the condition has not been established.
 A dosage range of oral CPA of 100 to 300 mg/day is used in the treatment of prostate cancer, but generally 150 to 200 mg/day oral CPA is used.
 Schröder (1993, 2002) reviewed the issue of CPA dosage and recommended a dosage of 200 to 300 mg/day for CPA as a monotherapy and a dosage of 100 to 200 mg/day for CPA in combined androgen blockade (that is, CPA in combination with surgical or medical castration).
 However, the combination of CPA with castration for prostate cancer has been found to significantly decrease overall survival compared to castration alone.
-Hence, the use CPA as the antiandrogen component in combined androgen blockade would appear not to be advisable.
+Hence, the use of CPA as the antiandrogen component in combined androgen blockade would appear not to be advisable.
 When used by intramuscular injection to treat prostate cancer, CPA is used at a dosage of 300 mg once a week.

 The combination of CPA with an estrogen such as ethinylestradiol sulfonate or low-dose diethylstilbestrol has been used as a form of combined androgen blockade and as an alternative to the combination of CPA with surgical or medical castration.